amsaren/course_materials/Webinar_2022/slides/Recent_updates_on_Puhti.md

 # Puhti Web Interface: Available features (1/2)

-- Improved the main dashboard page layout
+- Improved dashboard layout
-   - Apps available as pinned apps or on the top navbar under the *Tools* section
+   - Multiple pinned apps
 - Project-specific notifications
-- Access shell on Puhti
+- Access Puhti shell on web interface
    - Open a shell on the login node
    - Open a persistent shell on a compute node
 - Graphical display of Lustre usage metrics